An Hour at a Time

 The small step approach to life many people are adopting applies to time as well for me.

-While I've long been reducing my own-working To Do list into manageable tasks, I now find I'm chunking time in the same way.
+While I've long been reducing my own-working To Do list into manageable steps, I now find I'm chunking time in the same way.

 Handling the week on a day-by-day basis is sometimes challenging.
 On these occasions I work better groping through any given twenty-four hours in mini stages, taking it sixty minutes at a time.